MAD-I-T/madit-stripe-payments-pwa/README.md

 This is the free/opensource version, a more complete pro version can be downloaded [on our site](https://www.madit.fr/shop/product/pwa-studio-stripe-integration-15).

 This module requires [stripe backend module](https://commercemarketplace.adobe.com/stripe-stripe-payments.html) as well as our paid magento [backend module](https://www.madit.fr/shop/product/pwa-studio-stripe-integration-15).
-Alternatively you can use [scandipwa stripe backend](https://github.com/scandipwa/stripe-graphql) instead which is somewhat functional and free.
+Alternatively, one can use [scandipwa stripe backend](https://github.com/scandipwa/stripe-graphql) instead which is somewhat functional and free.

 <h4>Tutorial in video </h4>